velveneer/hdm-sdcc-greenhouse/README.md

 # sdcc-greenhouse

 Simulated greenhouse edge device for the Software Development for Cloud Computing project.
-A framework-free PHP HTTP API standing in for the physical device the reconciler drives: five actuators (`pump`, `fan`, `vent`, `lamp`, `door`), a lazy physics model for temperature, moisture, and light, and no state persisted across a restart, on purpose.
+A framework-free PHP HTTP API standing in for the physical device the reconciler drives.
+Five actuators (`pump`, `fan`, `vent`, `lamp`, `door`), a lazy physics model for temperature, moisture, and light, and no state persisted across a restart, on purpose.